 Update Windows Installer

-If you have tried from all the above methods but still need them to work, you can try updating your Windows 10 installation.
+If you have tried all the above methods but still need them to work, you can try updating your Windows 10 installation.
 It will install any missing or corrupt system files that could be causing the problem.
 To do this, follow these steps:

 - Press the “Windows + I key” to open the “Settings app.”